dartmouth-cs98/hack-a-thing-1-emmahack1/README.md

 This project showed me the power and limitations of desktop apps.
 It can be harder to get the different components to talk to each other, but in the end the `ipcRenderer` feature was really helpful for this communication.

+In the end I found that most things that you could want from a desktop app, you could do in a webapp (obviously excluding projects that would edit local files).
+While this was a fun experiement, I probably won't pursue this any further in this class.

+Note:
 Because this is just meant to be a desktop app, I disabled the automatic browser opening on `npm start`.
 To reenable, change the `start` script in `package.json` to `"start": "react-script start"`.

 ## Features